Stork Theatre’s spirit started long before Helen Madden began staging drama in the antechamber of her Stork Hotel in 1999.

 The first Board of the Fairfield Amphitheatre included members from the arts, community and corporate sectors.
 The Hon.
 Brian Howe, former Deputy Prime Minister and Member for Batman, was the inaugural Chairman.

-CLASSICAL OPEN-AIR THEATRE IN MELBOURNE BEGINS
+CLASSICAL OPEN-AIR THEATRE BEGINS IN MELBOURNE

 In 1986, Playbox Theatre opened the first season of the permanent Fairfield Amphitheatre with THIS ANTIGONE by Sophocles, directed by the renowned James McCaughey.